Large two-wheel motor vehicle (Japan): Applicability in other countries

-Great Britain has an exchange agreement with Japan (and with 16 other countries/regions) which allows the holder of a Japanese heavy motorcycle license who is deemed to be resident in the UK to exchange it for an equivalent British license (Category A).
-To do this, the holder must send the license, a translation thereof, an application form and a fee to the DVLA or DVA (for Northern Ireland).
+Great Britain has a licence exchange agreement with Japan (and several other countries and regions), allowing holders of a Japanese large motorcycle licence (大型二輪) who are resident in the United Kingdom to exchange it for an equivalent British licence (Category A).
+Applicants must submit their licence, an official translation, an application form, and the required fee to the Driver and Vehicle Licensing Agency (DVLA), or to the Driver and Vehicle Agency (DVA) in Northern Ireland.